alexviner210/Reheat_Aero/wp-content/plugins/simple-tags/readme.txt

 6. You also can suggest tags from lot's of service (Yahoo!
 Content Analysis, OpenCalais, Alchemy, Zemanta, Tag The Net, Tag4Site, dataTXT and local terms)

 == Changelog ==

+v2.61 - 2020-09-30
+* fixed issue with Maximum number of links for the same tag
+* added dismissible request to rate
+* added promo campaign for WP 301 Redirects

 v2.6 - 2020-09-10
 * fixes for WP v5.5